faheempa/Projects/Library_management_system/README.md

 # Library Management System

-Library management system using python.
+A clean and user-friendly Library Management
+System using Python.

 Using the inbuild sqlite module for database management and tkinder module for GUI.